-- Students enrolling in the program will be required to complete a minimum of 12 credits from the list of approved GIS technical courses; - Students must complete a final three credit project workshop based on a terminal project related to a research problem specific to their discipline; - Students must maintain a minimum "B" average to complete the certificate program. - Course selection and the sequence of courses will be agreed upon by the student and the program coordinator to help students complete the program and gain the necessary skills.
+- Students enrolling in the program will be required to complete a minimum of 12 credits from the list of approved GIS technical courses; - of approved GIS technical courses;

+Students must complete a final three credit project workshop based on a terminal project related to a research problem specific to their discipline; - Students must maintain a minimum "B" average to complete the certificate program. - Course selection and the sequence of courses will be agreed upon by the student and the program coordinator to help students complete the program and gain the necessary skills.